krasimir/demoit/README.md

 * `dependencies` - an array of files that your demo needs.
 This could be JavaScript or CSS files.
 They may be local or not.
 Demoit will fetch those resources before running your code files.
 * `files` - It contains an array of items representing your scripts.

-By default Demoit first tries to read its settings and content from the `localStorage`.
-Then it falls back to the `settings.json`.
-If that's also missing it uses default values.
+You may create a JSON file and give the path to it via a GET parameter.
+For example: `http://localhost/demoit?state=./mycode.json`.

 ## Continuing your work offline

 You may need to transfer your progress on your machine.
-In order to do that download [Demoit.zip](https://github.com/krasimir/demoit/raw/master/demoit.zip) and go to the storage manager.
-There is a button to it in the top right corner of the app.
-Then copy the content of the `settings.json` to your local folder.
+In order to do that go to the storage manager (there is a button in the top right corner of the app).
+Then copy the content of the text area into a JSON file on your machine.
+After that download [Demoit.zip](https://github.com/krasimir/demoit/raw/master/demoit.zip), unzip it and move the newly created JSON file inside the folder.
+The last step is to open Demoit and give the name of your JSON file.
+For example: `http://localhost/demoit?state=./mycode.json`

-## Resetting your progress to `settings.json`

-Go to the storage manager.
-There is a link to it in the top right corner of the app.
-Then click on `Reset to the data in settings.json` button.

 ## Keyboard shortcuts

-There are only two key combination - `Ctrl + S` and `Cmd + S` which is basically triggering a new run of your current file.
+* `Ctrl + S` and `Cmd + S` which is basically triggering a new run of your current file.

 ## Editing filenames and deleting files